minucas/bigcont/tensorflow/README.md

 We will also need an NVIDIA GPU supporting compute capability 3.0 or higher.

-Unfortunatly in this project we only have a NVDIA GPU with compute capability 1.2 and we have to use NVIDIA CUDA 6.5
+Unfortunatly in this project we only have a NVDIA GPU with compute capability 1.2 and we have to use NVIDIA CUDA 6.5.
+In CUDA 7+ compute capabilities 1.x are no longer supported.

 We will have to focus on TensorFlow using scalar CPUs and study the CUDA capabilities in other project within this project.
+(DistributedR with CUDA support).

 ## TensorFlow in Containers (Docker)